-Expect A+ gore, blood, and psychopaths worthy of sleepless nights and paper cuts.
-A #1 national bestseller, Misery is amazing and just go read it now.
+Expect A-plus gore, blood, and psychopaths worthy of sleepless nights and paper cuts.
+A No. 1 national bestseller, Misery is amazing and just go read it now.
 Famed novelist Paul Sheldon is taken in by his number-one fan after getting into a car accident in the middle of nowhere.
 She holds him hostage, forcing him to write another novel that brings the main character back to life.
-She motivates him by through torture.
+She motivates him through torture.
 You’ll be both terrified and captivated by the “bad guy,” the delusional Annie Wilkes.

 3. Pet Sematary (1983)

-*Sings The Ramones “I don’t wanna be buried, in a pet sematary” – a song originally written for the movie made from this book.
-Ok, only Stephen King could be able to write this.
 In theory, it’s about not wanting your beloved pet to die.
-Thanks to King’s hand, this #1 New York Times bestseller is artfully disturbing and yet relatable.
-A classic in the King cannon and a must-read for fans and non-believers alike, Pet Sematary has been called “convincing”… as in when people read this book about raising animals from the grave they believe it.
+Thanks to King’s hand, this No. 1 New York Times bestseller is artfully disturbing and yet relatable.
+A classic in the King canon and a must-read for fans and non-believers alike, Pet Sematary has been called “convincing”… as in when people read this book about raising animals from the grave they believe it.
 That takes skill, people.
 Many King fans consider this in their top three favorites, saying it literally gives them nightmares.
 Better still, it’s a quick read that shoots straight to the nervous system.